It’s a beautiful day to talk about the potential health benefits of escarole.

 10. Is Good For Your Heart

-The fiber content of escarole is good in keeping your cholesterol levels in check.
+The fiber content of escarole is good for keeping your cholesterol levels in check.

-The presence of potassium in this vegetable is great in reducing your blood pressure levels.
+The presence of potassium in this vegetable is great for reducing your blood pressure levels.

 Antioxidants in escarole are helpful in fighting chronic diseases that can also be heart diseases.

-All of these effects are very beneficial in keeping your heart healthy and working properly.
+All of these effects are very beneficial for keeping your heart healthy and working properly.

 Adding escarole to your diet can help you lose weight.

-Escarole is also a good source of vitamin B complex which has a correlation with a better metabolism.
-This helps you better burn energy including excess fats.
+Escarole is also a good source of vitamin B complex, which has a correlation with a better metabolism.

 12. Is Great For Your Digestion